bairblog/bairblog.github.io/_posts/2018-08-31-dexterous-manip.md

-Transfer from simulation has also been explored in [concurrent work][10] for dexterous manipulation, and in a number of prior works for tasks such as [picking and placing][11], [visual servoing][12], and [locomotion][13].
+Transfer from simulation has also been explored in [concurrent work][10] for dexterous manipulation to learn impressive behaviors, and in a number of prior works for tasks such as [picking and placing][11], [visual servoing][12], and [locomotion][13].
 While simulation to real transfer enabled by randomization is an appealing option, especially for fragile robots, it has a number of limitations.
 First, the